 The Cody Dock bridge uses teeth and pins to guide the rolling steel structure, and for those to fit, the right-angles must be eliminated.
-The bridge accomplishes this by rounding the corners in the most natural way: using quarter-circles.
-Thus the wheel is the shape of the rounded square at left in Figure 14.
+This is accomplished by rounding the corners in the most natural way: using quartercircles.
+Thus the wheel is the shape of the rounded square at left in Figure 15.
 Of course, the straight part of the square rolls on a catenary, but the rounded corner rolls on a curved shape that must be worked out precisely.